emiliebarnard/pokemon-in-python/index.md

 `https://pokeapi.co/api/v2/evolution-chain/{id}/`

-id is the integer (`1` as the lowest option and `20` as the highest option) of which we’ll use the id number for an example Pokémon.
+`id` is the integer (`1` as the lowest option and `20` as the highest option) of which we’ll use the id number for an example Pokémon

 #### Examples